-You’re rocking your creative business, meeting with leads, traveling to events and pumping out amazing things for your clients.
-Somewhere along the way, even a Creative Entrepreneur needs a meal or two.
+You’re rocking your photography business, meeting with leads, traveling to events and pumping out amazing things for your clients.
+Somewhere along the way, even a Photographer needs a meal or two.

 Did you know some of those meals may be tax deductible?

-I’m going to give you all the details on when and how to deduct meals as a creative entrepreneur.
+I’m going to give you all the details on when and how to deduct meals as a photographer.

 Let’s start from the beginning…

 Before 2018, There was a tax deduction called “Meals & Entertainment” Unfortunately the new 2018 tax laws removed the “Entertainment” part of the deduction altogether.
 You can read more about that in my post “Bye Bye Entertainment Deduction“